johnpapa/angular-ngrx-data/docs/entity-service.md

 All _command methods_ return `void`.
 A core principle of the _redux pattern_ is that _commands_ never return a value.
-They just _do things_.
+They just _do things_ that have side-effects.

 Rather than expect a result from the command, you subscribe to a _selector$_ property that reflects